Enhanced quantum illumination of a lossy target: A sequential interaction model: INTRODUCTION

-In QI, the Gaussian two-mode squeezed state (TMSS)~\cite{tan2008quantum} has emerged as a prominent candidate, and the QI protocol has been demonstrated experimentally using such states \cite{guha2009gaussian,lopaeva2013experimental,zhuang2017optimum}.
+In QI, the Gaussian two-mode state (TMSS)~\cite{tan2008quantum} has emerged as a prominent candidate, whose performance is typically compared with that of the optimal CI protocol based on the coherent state (CS).
+The QI protocol has also been experimentally demonstrated using TMSS, establishing it as a practical and experimentally viable resource for target detection \cite{guha2009gaussian,lopaeva2013experimental,zhuang2017optimum}.
 Notably, the associated advantage persists even when the entanglement between the signal and idler modes is completely degraded by environmental noise~\cite{sacchi2005entanglement, zhang2013entanglement, zhang2015entanglement}.
 Although entanglement is widely regarded as the primary resource responsible for quantum advantage, it has been shown that it is not the sole contributor to the robustness of quantum illumination~\cite{kim2023entanglement}.
-In particular, the persistence of the advantage even in regimes where entanglement is destroyed has been attributed to other forms of quantum correlations, such as quantum discord~\cite{weedbrook2016discord,bradshaw2017overarching}.
-Beyond the TMSS, various non-classical states have been investigated, including asymmetrically squeezed two-mode states,high-dimensional Bell states, and non-Gaussian states obtained via photon addition and subtraction of the TMSS~\cite{jo2021quantum,pannu2024quantum,fan2018quantum,gupta2024quantum}.
+In particular, the persistence of the advantage even in regimes where the entanglement is destroyed has been attributed to other forms of quantum correlations, such as quantum discord~\cite{weedbrook2016discord,bradshaw2017overarching}.
+Beyond the TMSS, various non-classical states have been investigated, including asymmetrically squeezed two-mode states, high-dimensional Bell states, and non-Gaussian states obtained via photon addition and subtraction of the TMSS~\cite{jo2021quantum,pannu2024quantum,fan2018quantum,gupta2024quantum}.
 In certain regimes, these states are found to yield lower error probabilities than the Gaussian TMSS.
 However, the TMSS remains the optimal resource when constraints are imposed on the signal energy.
 These states have further been analyzed under various types of noise and experimental imperfections~\cite{gupta2024quantum}, providing deeper insight into their practical performance.